restify/node-restify/README.md

 * requestId: a uuid generated at request acceptance time.
 Send this to your downstreams for tracking.
 * params: an object containing a merge of querystring, uri and body parameters.
+* body: the raw body data that came in.
+* startTime: the time the request was received at the server (not when data was finished processing).

 ### Response